Joseph Garcia (American politician): President at Pikes Peak Community College and CSU Pueblo

-Garcia was appointed by Gov. Ritter to serve as one of three Commissioners from Colorado on the Western Interstate Commission on Higher Education and he was reappointed by Gov. Hickenlooper.
-He served as Chair of the Commission in 2012.
+Garcia was appointed by Gov. Ritter to serve as one of three commissioners from Colorado on the Western Interstate Commission on Higher Education and he was reappointed by Gov. Hickenlooper.
+He served as chair of the commission in 2012.
 He also served as a member of the board of trustees for the Higher Learning Commission of the North Central Association of Colleges and Schools and was previously on the Governmental Affairs Committee for the Hispanic Association of Colleges and Universities.

-From 2001-2006, he served as President of Pikes Peak Community College.
-As President, Garcia was responsible for leading and managing the second largest community college in the state and its 750 employees in servicing the community’s diverse education, business, and industry needs.
+From 2001 to 2006, he served as president of Pikes Peak Community College.
+As president, Garcia was responsible for leading and managing the second largest community college in the state and its 750 employees in servicing the community's diverse education, business, and industry needs.
 He developed and maintained relationships with Colorado Legislature, other elected officials, and industry leaders in order to affect legislation, policy changes and funding that impacted the college and the Community Colleges of Colorado system.
 He also represented the college through active participation in business and civic organizations, and devised sustainable education programs and partnerships relevant to students and community needs.
 While at PPCC, Garcia was twice named Community College President of the Year by the Community College student government association.

-From 2006-2010, he served as President of Colorado State University Pueblo.
-During his tenure at the university, enrollment at the University grew faster than at any time in its history, and more than $125 million in new capital construction was begun and completed.
+From 2006 to 2010, he served as president of Colorado State University Pueblo.
+During his tenure at the university, enrollment at the university grew faster than at any time in its history, and more than $125 million in new capital construction was begun and completed.
 A new football and track stadium, multiple residence halls, and a recreational facility were built and existing classroom and academic support facilities underwent major renovations and expansion.
 CSU Pueblo was also recognized as The Outstanding Member Institution by the Hispanic Association of Colleges and Universities during Garcia's tenure.

-Garcia took a leave of absence from Colorado State University Pueblo to campaign with Hickenlooper and resigned from his position following his election as Lt.
-Governor in November 2010.
+Garcia took a leave of absence from Colorado State University Pueblo to campaign with Hickenlooper and resigned from his position following his election as lieutenant governor in November 2010.

 Lieutenant Governor of Colorado

 2010 election

-Denver Mayor and Democratic nominee for Governor John Hickenlooper selected Garcia as his running mate for the 2010 election.
+Denver mayor and Democratic nominee for governor John Hickenlooper selected Garcia as his running mate for the 2010 election.
 They won the election in a landslide against former Congressman Tom Tancredo and Republican Dan Maes.
 They were re-elected in 2014, defeating Colorado businessman and former congressman Bob Beauprez, a Republican.